RuedigerLunde/agile-photo-viewer/agile-photo-viewer/wiki/GettingStarted.md

 </p>

 <p><b>To install</b>, just copy the executable jar on your hard disk drive.
-Make sure that your Java is up to date.</p>
+Make sure that your Java is up to date.
+Additionally, there is a starter (cmd-file) which starts the viewer with additional heap space from a shell showing error messages if any.</p>

 <p><b>To start</b>, double-click the jar file, press 'Select' and select a
 picture file or a directory with pictures in the file chooser.
 You can zoom